paulrouget/vianaic/README.md

 The word `lentil` would start with a *Initial* `L` and end with a *Final* `L`.

 Inside a word, it is up to the writer to use the form that connects the best.
 Use the form that is easier to move into from the previous symbol.
-For example, the letter that follows a `M` should use the Final form.
-The letter after a `J`, should use the Initial form.
+For example, the letter that follows a `m` should use the Final form.
+The letter after a `j`, should use the Initial form.

 ### When to write `o` and `a`

-In regular writing, we often dot the `i` after we finished writing the whole word.
+In regular writing, we often dot the letter `i` after we finished writing the whole word.
 Similarly, the `o` and the `a` letters, being floating characters, can be added subsequently to not interupt the stroke.

-For example, in the word EAT, it's easier to write E then T in one stroke, and add the "A" in between afterward.
+For example, in the word EAT, it is easier to write `e` then `t` in one stroke, and add the `a` in between afterward.

 ## How to practice

 Practicing writing is pretty straight forward.
 Pick any text and start writing.
 Reading is a bit more tricky.
 There is not much reading material yet.

 ## Gallery